mnismt/codyplusplus/README.md

     - Adjust the `File Threshold` setting to your desired value.

 2. Using the `settings.json` file:
-    - Add this line to your `settings.json` file:
+    - Add these lines to your `settings.json` file:

         ```json
-        "codyPlusPlus.fileThreshold": 15
+        "codyPlusPlus.fileThreshold": 15,
+        "codyPlusPlus.excludedFileTypes": [".exe", ".bin"]
         ```

 ## Known Issues